cgruver/cgruver/_pages/tutorials/tekton/tekton-triggers-gitea-demo.md

    oc process openshift//create-rolling-replace-quarkus-fast-jar-app -p GIT_REPOSITORY=https://$(oc get route gitea -o=jsonpath='{.spec.host}' -n gitea)/demo/app-demo -p GIT_BRANCH=main | oc create -n app-demo -f -
    ```

-### Pause And Look At What Was Deployed:
+### Pause And Look At What Was Deployed

 The `create-rolling-replace-quarkus-fast-jar-app` Template created a TaskRun of the ClusterTask `create-trigger` that was installed as part of the manifests you installed.

 The TaskRun used the parameters that we passed in and created several resources for you: